manovHacksaw/voice-assistant/README.md

   - `pyaudio` (ensure you have the appropriate audio drivers installed)

 ### Install Olama on Your System
 - Visit the [Ollama Website](https://ollama.com/) and click on Download Button.
  - In Windows Terminal or Powershell:
     ```bash
           ollama
           ollama pull mistral

-     Note: You can use any model available in the Ollama library that suits your system configuration, not just "mistral."
-Check the Ollama Documentation for more options.
+Note: You can use any model available in the Ollama library that suits your system configuration, not just [Mistral](https://ollama.com/library/mistral).
+Check the [Ollama Documentation](https://ollama.com/library) for more options.

 ### Cloning the Repository